 httpsProxy: https://proxy.local:3128

-noProxy: ["harbor.local", "proxy.local", "10.128.0.8", "10.128.0.32", "10.128.0.18"]
+noProxy: ["harbor.example", "proxy.local", "10.128.0.8", "10.128.0.32", "10.128.0.18"]

-• the HTTP and HTTPS proxy server addresses deployed on the Bastion host;
+• HTTP and HTTPS proxy addresses

 deckhouse:

-imagesRepo: harbor.local/deckhouse/<DKP_EDITION>
+imagesRepo: harbor.example/deckhouse/<EDITION>

 registryDockerCfg: <DOCKER_CFG_BASE64>